 Chris is fluent in English and Thai and has dual Australian and Thai citizenship.
 He is married with three daughters.

-2018 AustCham sub-Committees: Chris is serving on the Advocacy sub-Committees, working on Customs Alliance and Immigration issues.
+2019 AustCham sub-committees: Chris is serving on the Advocacy sub-committee, working on Customs Alliance and Immigration issues.

 M.L.
 Laksasubha Kridakon